chromium/chromium/docs/webui_explainer.md

 by default.
 However, `<webview>` does not support Site Isolation and therefore it is not advisable to use for any sensitive content.

+## JavaScript Error Reporting

+By default, errors in the JavaScript of a WebUI page will generate error reports which appear in Google's internal crash/ reports page.
+These error reports will only be generated for Google Chrome builds, not Chromium or other Chromium-based browsers.

+Specifically, an error report will be generated when the JavaScript for a WebUI-based chrome:// page does one of the following:
+* Generates an uncaught exception,
+* Has a promise which is rejected, and no rejection handler is provided, or
+* Calls `console.error()`.

+Such errors will appear alongside other crashes in the `product_name=Chrome_ChromeOS` or `product_name=Chrome_Linux` lists on crash/.
+The signature of the error is simply the error message.
+To avoid spamming the system, only one error report with a given message will be generated per hour.

+If you are getting error reports for an expected condition, you can turn off the reports simply by changing `console.error()` into `console.warn()`.

+If you wish to get more control of the JavaScript error messages, for example to change the product name or to add additional data, you may wish to switch to using `CrashReportPrivate.reportError()`.
+If you do so, be sure to override `WebUIController::IsJavascriptErrorReportingEnabled()` to return false for your page; this will avoid generating redundant error reports.

+Known issues:
+1. Error reporting is currently enabled only on ChromeOS and Linux.
+2. Errors are only reported for chrome:// URLs.
+3. Unhandled promise rejections do not have a good stack.
+4. The line numbers and column numbers in the stacks are for the minified JavaScript and do not correspond to the line and column numbers of the original source files.
+5. Error messages with variable strings do not group well.
+For example, if the error message includes the name of a network, each network name will be its own signature.

 ## See also